abalogun/places/README.md

 # places
-The project is a less personal version of another project I creted called 'my_places.'
+This project is a less personalized version of another project I created called 'my_places.'
 Just provide a US city and state, and the app will return information regarding costs, demographics, economics, climate, etc. related to that city.
-The app also allows you to compare data side-by-side with several other cities of your choosing.

-The app runs in the terminal.
+The app runs in the terminal and allows you to compare data side-by-side with several other cities of your choosing.

 ## Getting Started
 After forking, cloning, and accessing the directory run the following: